Forward Linkages (Supplying Extractives’ Downstream Sectors)

 At a Glance

-- Many downstream products serve as important inputs into other products and processes, particularly in the chemicals, energy, and transport sectors.
+The results of these downstream processes serve as important inputs into other products and processes, particularly in the chemicals, energy, and transport sectors.

 - Extractive Resources for Development: Trade, Fiscal and Industrial Considerations (San Bilal, Isabelle Ramdoo)